tascli/tascli/README.md

 ### Linux:

  1. Download the (tascli binary)[https://github.com/tascli/tascli/raw/REWRITING/deno/bin/tascli] and drag it where ever you like
- 2. Open the terminal and type: `export PATH=$PATH:PATH TO YOUR DOWNLOADED FILE`
+ 2. Open the ~/.bashrc file and type: `export PATH=$PATH:PATH TO YOUR DOWNLOADED FILE`
- 3. Done 😀

-### Windows:

- 1. Download the (tascli.exe)[https://github.com/tascli/tascli/raw/REWRITING/deno/bin/tascli.exe] and drag it where ever you like
- 2. Open the cmd and type: setx PATH "PATH TO YOUR DOWNLOADED .EXE"
  3. Done 😀

 ## Documentation